Dáil Éireann - Volume 196 - 25 July, 1962

 Mr. Moran Mr. Moran

 Dáil Éireann 196 Ceisteanna—Questions.
 Oral Answers.
-Cash Payments for Acquired Land.
+Qualifications for Land Additions.